nmunoz317/Open-Source-Repository-for-Evaluating-Quantum-Image-Generative-Models/readme.md

 ## Classical Denoising Diffusion Models
 ### Denoising Diffusion Probabilistic architecture

 Finally, to compare the results of the denoising diffusion models, a classical counterpart was used using a U-Net architecture for the denoising process.
-The code was sourced from [16] and modified to integrate with this repository, support training on various datasets, and enable model saving and loading
+The code was sourced from [16] and modified to integrate with this repository, support training on various datasets, and enable model saving and loading.
+Additionally, for more information about the required parameters, run `python train.py --helpDiff`.

 _References:_